neosaurrrus/prompt-planning-poker/README.md

 Welcome to Prompt Planning Poker, an app to help SCRUM teams perform estimations without egos!

+You can access the live version [here](https://promptplanningpoker.com)

 Built with React and Redux on the front-end and Rails on the backend.

-## Installation
+## Installation (if you want to run it ocally)
 Clone down this repo.
 Run bundler install to grab all the required dependancies.

-### For the backend
+## For the backend
-Run `rails db:migrate` to build the relevent databases and `rail s` to run it locally.
+In the API folder, run bundle install, run `rails db:migrate` to build the relevent databases and `rail s` to run it locally.
 The index.html file in the front end folder will run the frontend.

 ### For the backend
 Run `npm start` to run the React server locally.
 The index.html file in the front end folder will run the frontend.